franiglesias/php-golden/README.md

 [A port from](https://pkg.go.dev/github.com/franiglesias/golden)

-**⚠️⚠️ Caution ⚠️⚠️**: This README is a Work in Progress.
+**⚠️️ Caution ⚠️**: This README is a Work in Progress.
 We are translating the original readme from Golden to the PHP version.
-There are parts that only apply to the Go version, features that are not yet in the PHP (Master is not yet).
+Maybe, we have some typos or references to the Go version.

 [Cookbook: recipes and how-tos](doc/cookbook.md) (Not yet) ⛔️